 Comcast Internet Speed Test

-Comcast Internet Plans offer its customers (or anyone) with an Internet speed test.
+If you need to put your Comcast Internet plans to the test, you should be aware that the service offers anyone with an Internet speed test.
 Like other speed tests, you will be told to limit the number of applications and devices using your Internet connection.

 You only need to click here and hit the start button to run the service.
 You can also share your results and view advanced results, which contains information on the server IP and client IP.